Washington, DC Hospital Negligence Lawyer

 Childbirth tends to be a difficult time for everyone involved.
 Sometimes, the hospital can make a mistake, leading to an injury.

 For instance, an umbilical cord prolapse can occur.
 The issue can be life-threatening to the child unless the doctor performs a C-section.
 Negligence happens if the doctor fails to realize what has happened and delays the procedure.
 Delaying a C-section may result in the baby suffering from brain damage.
-A birth injury lawyer can argue the healthcare professional failed to provide adequate care.
+A birth injury lawyer can argue that the healthcare professional failed to provide adequate care.

 The mother might also suffer from childbirth injuries due to medical malpractice.
 Sometimes, the patient has high blood pressure before delivery.
 High blood pressure is a sign of preeclampsia, which can lead to seizures or stroke during childbirth.
 If a hospital employee fails to note the issue, they can be liable for any injuries from the seizure.